Former Sen. Barbara Boxer attacked, robbed in California

 The department's robbery section is investigating the incident.
 A $2,000 reward is being offered for information leading to an arrest.

-Boxer, 80, a Democrat from California, served in the U.S. Senate from 1993 to 2017.
+Boxer, 80, served in the U.S. Senate from 1993 to 2017.
 She was succeeded by then-California Attorney General Kamala Harris after she chose not to seek re-election.

 CLICK HERE TO GET THE FOX NEWS APP